- Delta 8 is a psychoactive compound found in the Cannabis Sativa plant (but mostly lab-produced), similar to THC but less potent.

 A hair follicle test can detect THC for up to 3 months or more.

 During its circulation, Delta 8 can sometimes get to your hair.
-And as you know, hair grows slowly and therefore making it difficult for the trace amount of Delta 8 to leave your body.
+And as you know, hair grows slowly, making it difficult for the trace amount of Delta 8 to leave your body.

-A hair follicle test is not usually required but it is also a difficult test to pass.
+A hair follicle test is not usually required but is also difficult to pass.

 Ways to Detoxify Delta 8 Within Your Body Faster